lcs-judyyu/CulminatingTaskCodeSnippets/README.md

 How a programmer chooses to handle keeping track of favourite items will vary based on the way their app is organized.

 Favourites could be tracked using two lists.
-This is what the SongBrowser app does.
+This is what the *Song Browser* app does.
 One list is used to store search results obtained from the remote endpoint, and a second list is used to store favourites; you can [review that code here](https://github.com/lcs-rgordon/SongBrowser/blob/027557959bde8da3720d4fc8cfd054268cdc73dc/SongBrowser/Views/SearchView.swift#L17-L22).

 Favourites could also be tracked using a single list.
 Items in the list have a property that controls whether the item is seen as a favourite.
 One view shows all the items in the list.
 A second view shows the same list, but filters what is visible to only show favourited items.
 That is the approach taken with this ice cream-themed Favourites app.